ValeriaDifilippo/SarcDBase/README.md

 ***Copy number variations (CNVs) module***

-This step creates one copy number variantion plot of all chromosomes (1-22, X and Y) in .jpeg format and a .txt file that can be used to dynamically visualize the copy number profile in the SarcDBase app.
+This step creates one large copy number variantion plot of all chromosomes (1-22, X and Y) in .jpeg format and a .txt file that can be used to dynamically visualize the copy number profile in the SarcDBase app.
 As input, it uses tab-delimited files in .txt format containing only the columns as exemplified below.
-It is recommended to export these specific columns from the output of the copy number caller that you are using and save as Case1_cn.txt
+It is recommended to export these specific columns from the output of the copy number caller that you are using and save as Case1_cn.txt etc...

+Copy number bins containing genes present in the annotation list will be colored in red for ease of detection while visualizing the plots either in the html report or the SarcDBase app.

 Example cn.txt file format that is handled by the script - chromosomes should be given as 1, 2, 3 and NOT chr1, chr2, chr3: